USNS Indomitable: Capabilities

-McArthur II has berthing for 38 people in 18 single staterooms, eight double staterooms, and one quadruple stateroom, providing her with the capacity to carry up to 15 scientists on domestic voyages or up to 14 scientists and a United States Public Health Service officer on international voyages.
-She can seat 16 people at a time in her crews mess.
+McArthur II had berthing for 38 people in 18 single staterooms, eight double staterooms and one quadruple stateroom, which provided her with the capacity to carry up to 15 scientists on domestic voyages or up to 14 scientists and a United States Public Health Service officer on international voyages.
+Her crew's mess seated 16 people at a time.

-McArthur II has a wet laboratory freezer, a dry laboratory freezer, and an oceanographic laboratory refrigerator.
-On deck, she has a 2.3-ton-capacity deck crane with a boom that extends to 46 feet (14 m), two oceanographic winches, a movable A-frame, and a movable J-frame.
-She carries one 24 ft and one 21 ft Zodiac rigid-hulled inflatable boats (RHIB).
+McArthur II had a wet laboratory freezer, a dry laboratory freezer and an oceanographic laboratory refrigerator.
+On deck, she had a 2.3-ton-capacity deck crane with a boom extending to 46 feet (14 m), two oceanographic winches, a movable A-frame and a movable J-frame.
+She carried one 24 ft and one 21 ft Zodiac rigid-hulled inflatable boats (RHIB).